Kinoma/KPR-examples/README.md

 <x-app-info id="oauth.example.kinoma.marvell.com" platform="mac,iphone,android"><span class="uiSample mobileSample"></span></x-app-info>

 This example demonstrates how to implement OAuth 1.0a (Twitter) and OAuth 2.0 (Google) browser-based login and authentication.
 The browser is embedded in a web view container.
-The sample code is useful for understanding how to use a browser container, mobile framework buttons, handlers to invoke HTTP requests and parse responses and how to implement pure ECMAScript modules with exported methods.
+The sample code is useful for understanding how to use a browser container, MobileFramework buttons, handlers to invoke HTTP requests and parse responses and how to implement pure ECMAScript modules with exported methods.
 Note that the browser container is not available on Windows or Kinoma Create.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***